Coleridge-Initiative/big-data-and-social-science/docs/03-ChapterLinkage.md

 Preprocessing refers to a workflow that transforms messy and noisy data into a well-defined, clearly structured, and quality-tested data set.
-Elsewhere in this book, we discuss general strategies for data preprocessing.^[This topic (quality of data, preprocessing issues) is discussed in more detail in Section 1.4.]
+Elsewhere in this book, we discuss general strategies for data preprocessing.^[This topic (quality of data, preprocessing issues) is discussed in more detail in Chapter [Introduction](#chap:intro).]
 In this section, we focus specifically on preprocessing steps relating to the choice of input fields for the record linkage algorithm.
 Preprocessing for any kind of a new data set is a complex and time-consuming process because it is